jthomperoo/predictive-horizontal-pod-autoscaler/docs/user-guide/models.md

 ## Shared Configuration

-All models share these three options:
+All models share these properties:

 - **type** - The type of the model, for example 'Linear'.
 - **name** - The name of the model, must be unique and not shared by multiple models.